 And in fact, they specifically went out of their way to hide any questions about it.

-And after that first witness, Schiff deposed every person in the House impeachment trial in such a manner that it was done under in secretive um testimony, and Republicans could not talk about what that witness said under questioning without facing ethnic charges when it was over.
+And after that first witness, Schiff deposed every person in the House impeachment trial in such a manner that it was done under secretive testimony, and Republicans could not talk about what that witness said under questioning without facing ethnic charges when it was over.

-I mean, impeachment, like I said again, it was supposed to be a solemn process for holding people accountable, and it was completely non-transparent.
+I mean, impeachment, like I said, again, it was supposed to be a solemn process for holding people accountable, and it was completely non-transparent.

-And now we're in a situation here where Democrats are demanding more accountability, but the well is still poisoned that there's no reason for Republicans to go along with because they cannot trust Democrats to run a fair impeachment process.
+And now we're in a situation here where Democrats are demanding more accountability, but the well is still poisoned that there's no reason for Republicans to go along with it because they cannot trust Democrats to run a fair impeachment process.

 They can't.

-And then the point we that we were making with him is that when you take the language of the left and the utter silence of the left uh in terms of the last impeachment, and it is kind of amazing because there was a lot of riots that took place in the last year, and this seems to be the only one that they really cared about.
+I mean, if we're going to be honest about this, and I just got into this in the last half hour or last hour, my friend Andy Biggs, and then the point that we were making with him is that when you take the language of the left and the utter silence of the left in terms of the last impeachment, it is kind of amazing because there was a lot of riots that took place in the last year, and this seems to be the only one that they really cared about.

-Uh we had nearly 30 people dead as a result of the rioting.
+We had nearly 30 people dead as a result of the rioting.

 And what did we hear?

-You know, people like Kamala Harris saying, You better beware, you better take note on both levels.
+You know, people like Kamala Harris saying, you better beware.

-Uh and we shouldn't stop.
+And we shouldn't stop.

 Is that insurrectionist language?

-Um you would think so.
+You would think so.

 The president had to be moved to a secure location.